 Aeroexpress is a dynamic company that provides rail passenger transportation services, covering routes between Moscow and airports of the Moscow Air Cluster (Vnukovo, Domodedovo, and Sheremetyevo).
 It was founded in 2005.

-In 2018, the accuracy of train services reached 99.8%.
+In 2019, the on-time performance of train services reached 99.8%.

-The Aeroexpress terminal at the Paveletsky Rail Terminal meets the latest requirements for railway facilities, as well as the needs of today’s passengers.
-It is equipped with an individual exit to the railway platform, lifts and escalators, airline ticket offices, ticket vending machines, and Aeroexpress ticket offices, one of which is specially adapted for mobility challenged passengers.
+Aeroexpress also has its terminal at the Paveletsky Rail Terminal.
+It covers an area of 2,000 square metres.
+It features an individual exit to the railway platform, lifts and escalators, airline ticket offices, ticket vending machines, and Aeroexpress ticket offices, one of which is specially adapted for mobility challenged passengers.
 The terminal’s capacity is 1,800-2,000 people per hour.